Clinical research associate

 With the right combination of skills and experience you can move into the role of senior CRA (SCRA), also known as a CRA II.
 Work will include selecting investigators, coordinating ethics committee and regulatory authority applications, supervising trial supplies and attending investigator meetings.

 If you work within a contract research organisation you can build up and widen your experience with a variety of sponsor pharmaceutical companies in different therapeutic areas and in different phases of clinical research.
-This could allow you to move to a pharmaceutical company.
+This could allow you to move into a role directly with a pharmaceutical company.

 Self-employment may be possible as CRAs are employed on a freelance basis by certain companies.
-This should usually only be considered when you have developed experience, contacts and clients.
+This should usually only be considered when you have built up significant experience, contacts and clients.